horrorho/InflatableDonkey/README.md

 **Update**, 23 October 2015.
 Ok!
 I figured out step 8 and have updated the tool.
 The casualty being the cloud_kit.proto file, which is a complete mess.
 At some point it will need refactoring, cleaning and more idiomatic names applied.

+**Update**, 24 October 2015.
+Good news and bad news!
+Good, steps 9 and 10 are functional.
+Bad, step 9 returns [encryptedAttributes](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java#L683) for files.
+Without this we do not know what the files represent, nor can we decrypt them if needed.
+Unless this is solved, it's potentially a deal breaker.
+It's possible we may be missing additional client-server responses.
+If anyone has any ideas I would be keen to hear them!

 ### Backups!
 The elucidation of client-server calls has been greatly inhibited by the lack of iCloud server to iOS9 device restoration logs.
 If you are able to assist in this non-trivial process then again, we would love to hear from you.
 Seriously, we would REALLY love to hear from you.